Updated: Feb 3

 Amanda stopped being a just a graphic designer and printer and started to be a department manager and multimedia designer.

 "This got me thinking… did I just want to complete the task customers gave me and not ask questions or, did I want to offer them more?
-And if I wanted to offer more, did I want to continue to work for other businesses?
-The prints shops I worked for had their own vision, of course.
+And if I wanted to offer more, could I at my current position?
+The prints shops I worked for had their own vision, after all.

 In her down time, she continued to develop A. Honey Photography where she was getting paid to take portraits for weddings, graduating seniors and newborns.